 International Chamber Music Festival

-San Miguel de Allende, Guanajuato, August 3 to 19
+San Miguel de Allende, Guanajuato, July 26 to August 17

 The largest chamber music festival in Mexico features award-winning international ensembles, guest musicians and local artists.
 Most of the festival events take place in the Teatro Angela Peralta in San Miguel de Allende.
 This year's line-up includes the Atlanta Chamber Players, the Onix Ensemble and the Pacifica Quartet.